stfxecutables/df-analyze/README.md

 Note the above assumes that the `python3` command is a Python 3.9 or 3.10 version, which you could check by running `python3 --version` beforehand.

-## Singularity / Apptainer Container
+## By Singularity / Apptainer Container

 Alternately, [build the Singularity container](#building-the-singularity-container) and use this for running the